Karla Pita Loor was named Executive Vice President, Enterprise Inclusion & Social Responsibility at Endemol Shine North America in May 2021.

 Additionally, Pita Loor spearheaded key collaborations with the TV Academy and other non-profits including GLAAD, Easterseals, the Alliance for Children’s Rights and the Entertainment Industry Foundation.
 And she served as the Campaign Director for the New Destination Campaign, which transformed the TV Academy’s campus and established an endowment for its charitable work.

-Prior to joining the Foundation, Karla focused on institutional advancement, organizational development, and strategic communications within the educational and entertainment space.
-She served as Director of Development at Rolling Hills Preparatory School and Associate Director of Donor Relations at Marlborough School.
-Karla’s advocacy work within the entertainment industry began at the Emma L. Bowen Foundation for Minority Interests in Media, where she oversaw education programs and industry relations.
+Prior to joining the Academy Foundation, Pita Loor focused on institutional advancement, organizational development, and strategic communications within the educational and entertainment space.
+Pita Loor’s diversity and inclusion work within the entertainment industry began at the Emma L. Bowen Foundation for Minority Interests in Media, where she managed a national workforce development program.

 An active industry leader on diversity and inclusion issues, Pita Loor is a founding member and serves on the advisory board of the Entertainment Industry Foundation’s (EIF) Career Program, which is creating a more diverse talent pipeline into film and television production careers.